Esri/arcgis-runtime-samples-android/java/find-service-area/README.md

 ![Find service area App](find-service-area.png)

 ## Use case

-A service area shows locations that can be reached from a facility based off a certain impedance (such as travel time or distance).
-Barriers can also be added which can effect the impedance by not letting traffic through or adding the time is takes to pass that barrier.
+A service area shows locations that can be reached from a facility based off a certain impedance, such as travel time or distance.
+Barriers can increase impedance by either adding to the time it takes to pass through the barrier or by altogether preventing passage.

-Service areas might be used by a hospital to know the areas they can reach in a set amount of time.
+You might calculate the region around a hospital in which ambulances can service in 30 min or less.

 ## How to use the sample

 In order to find any service areas at least one facility needs to be added to the map view.
-1. To add a facility, click the facility button, then click anywhere on the map.
+* To add a facility, click the facility button, then click anywhere on the map.
-2. To add a barrier, click the barrier button, and click multiple locations on map.
-3. Hit the barrier button again to finish drawing barrier.
+* To add a barrier, click the barrier button, and click multiple locations on map.
+Hit the barrier button again to finish drawing barrier.
 Hitting any other button will also stop the barrier from drawing.
-4. To show service areas around facilities that were added, click show service areas button.
+* To show service areas around facilities that were added, click show service areas button.

-The reset button, clears all graphics and reset ServiceAreaTask.
+* The reset button clears all graphics and resets the service area task.

 ## How it works

-1. Create a new `ServiceAreaTask` from an online service.
+1. Create a new `ServiceAreaTask` from a network service.
 2. Create default `ServiceAreaParameters` from the service area task.
 3. Set the parameters to return polygons (true) to return all service areas.